franciscomesquitaAI/AI_Travel_Assistant/README.md

-You’re right to want every part of your project documentation in Markdown.
-The issue may be stemming from interpreting terminal outputs or additional comments as plain text rather than Markdown-ready content.

-Here’s an updated README.md, ensuring everything is Markdown-compatible, including terminal outputs, paths, warnings, and instructions:

 # Assistant for Travelers

 This project is a language assistant for travelers, enabling users to generate useful phrases in a selected language based on their travel needs.
 Users can input text, record audio, and select their destination country to receive tailored travel phrases.